 I was 19 years old here and wearing an African print dress.

-My faith and positive affirmations played a pivotal role in unshackling me from self-worthlessness.
+My faith and positive affirmations played a crucial role in unshackling me from self-worthlessness.
 I became convinced people were noticing me for my fashion and not my red birthmark.
 African fashion took me to another dimension.
-I became skilled in provoking attention anytime I showed up in my custom made African attire.
-The vibrant colors and patterns most times announce my presence.
+I became skilled in provoking attention anytime I showed up in my custom-made African attire.
+The vibrant colors and patterns most times announced my presence.

 Oludan was birth in 2016 with a young woman convincing me to take the first step.
 I did and the rest is history.
 The name is a coined combination of the names of my two sons: Olumide and Daniel.

-There are new designs every month and happy customers remains the best icing on our cake.
+There are new designs every month and happy customers remains the best icing on our African clothing cake.

 Thank you for taking your time to read this piece.
 Look through the store and order at your convenience.